Policy for the Promotion of Welfare and Care of Children and Vulnerable Adults

 Liaise with BMFA HQ on children and vulnerable adult issues and report any such issues to the Committee for any wider action that may be necessary.

-It is a requirement of EDMAC that all children and vulnerable adults shall be accompanied by either a parent or adult nominated by a parent at all times.
+It is requirement of EDMAC that all children and vulnerable adults shall be accompanied by either a parent or adult nominated by a parent at all times.

 Should your child or the vulnerable person for whom you care have any existing medical or special needs you must inform the club in writing.
 Whereas the club shall use it's best endeavours to accommodate special needs it must be clearly understood that the safety of all overrides all considerations and regrettably, in some cases it may not be possible to accommodate some special needs.